platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 - PHP 7.2+ on your project
 - The Platform.sh [CLI](../../administration/cli/_index.md)
-- A Xdebug-compatible IDE installed on your machine
+- A Xdebug-compatible IDE installed on your machine.

-    For setup instructions, consult your IDE's Xdebug documentation.
+    For setup instructions, consult your IDE's Xdebug documentation, such as that for [PHPStorm](https://www.jetbrains.com/help/phpstorm/configuring-xdebug.html).
-  Optionally, you can use [PHPStorm](https://www.jetbrains.com/phpstorm/), for which detailed instructions are provided.

 ## 1. Set up Xdebug